openedx/open-edx-proposals/README.rst

 OEPs are foundational *community* documents.
 The whole community is invited to collaborate on these documents, from writing to fixing to updating to reviewing.
-Persons interested in following OEP progress should join the `#open-edx-proposals Slack channel`_ and/or follow the `Announcements category in the forums`_.
+Persons interested in following OEP progress should join the `#openedx-proposals Slack channel`_ and/or follow the `Announcements category in the forums`_.

 Any member of the community is welcome to propose changes or addendums to existing